sisyga/biolgca/README.md

 currently supported are:
 - classical LGCA (volume exclusion, all particles/cells have the same properties)
 - identity-based LGCA (volume exclusion, particles/cells can have individual properties)
-- LGCA without volume exclusion (all particles/cells have the same properties)
+- classical LGCA without volume exclusion (all particles/cells have the same properties)
+- identity-based LGCA without volume exclusion (particles/cells can have individual properties)

 These can be simulated in a 1D, 2D square or 2D hexagonal lattice.
 A [library of interaction rules](./lgca/interactions.py) (documentation under construction) is already implemented.
 Adding a custom